stefansonntag/Presales/_pages/presales.md

 + Marketing support for tradeshows, public seminars, webinars etc
 + Helping other staff members to understand the capabilities of the products - this can include Sales and Marketing enablement

 What follows is an article written by Jon Onsick back in 2010 which summarizes what Presales is all about.
-The orginal article can be found
+The original article can be found
 <a href="http://www.definethecloud.net/the-art-of-pre-sales/">here</a>

 ## The Art of PreSales ##